hello-klol/ExpressReactApp/README.md

 # Nanos Application

-This project consists of a Mongo database, an API written using ExpressJS, and a ReactJS app.
+This project consists of a Mongo database, an API written using ExpressJS, and a ReactJS client.
 The project can be deployed using Docker.
 Instructions are below.

-`./backend/seeddb.js` is used to populate the database with the data from the `./backend/data.json` file when first building the application.
+`./api/seeddb.js` is used to populate the database with the data from the `./api/data.json` file when first building the application.

 ## Data Structure
 <img src="nanosCampaignERD.png" />